 Thongleng. [laughs contemptuously] ha!
 Ha!
 Ha!
-Words coming from the mouth of the me, my friend, what will be the Prize for the brave act capturing this mighty Kaoren?
+Words coming from the mouth of the

-Pride of the Angom clan59 befits the very nature of their kind indeed.
-Tell
+Pride of the Angom clan befits the very nature of their kind indeed.
+Tell me, my friend, what will be the Prize for the brave act capturing this mighty Kaoren?

-Chaoba.
-The hand of the King's daughter60 as reward for the brave man daring to take up the challenge and performs the task, this is the news that has been announced far and wide, all over the Kingdom.
+The hand of the King's daughter as reward for the brave man daring to Chaoba. take up the challenge and performs the task, this is the news that has been announced far and wide, all over the Kingdom.